Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Even Hamilton would agree.

-Learning how to do boresighting is a cinch, even a beginner like you will find the process fast and uncomplicated.
+Learning how to use a bore sight is a cinch, even a beginner like you will find the process fast and uncomplicated.

-Manual boresighting is worth it, we promise!
+Manual boresighting is worth it, I promise!
 If you’re looking for an easy process, just remember not everything is as easy as you expect.

 All in all, if you want consistent accuracy, following this guide on sighting in a scope without a boresighter, plus consistent diligence & practice, will get you to where you want to be.

-To wrap things up, we put together a list of the best rangefinder scopes for you to try out!
+To wrap things up, I put together a list of the best rangefinder scopes for you to try out!

 About the author